-In addition to difference across tiers, the prices themselves also have effects that vary across tiers.
-While none of the pricing covariates have an impact on when tickets are purchased in the advance market, we do see significant effects in the spot market.
-While the face value of the tickets affects the spot market for the low- and mid-priced tiers, the spot price premium/discount (SPI) is what influences buying behavior in the high-priced tier.
+In addition to differences across tiers, the prices themselves also have effects that vary across tiers.
+Although none of the pricing covariates has an impact on when tickets are purchased in the advance market, we do see significant effects in the spot market.
+Although the face value of the tickets affects the spot market for the lowand mid-priced tiers, only the spot price premium or discount (SPI) influences buying behavior in the highpriced tier.
 Overall, it appears to be difficult to influence sales in the low- and mid-priced tiers once a face value has been set.
-Sales of tickets in the high-priced tier can, however, be influenced by discounting in the spot market, but this has a limited impact due to the smaller number of consumers in this tier, particularly as the performance gets closer.
+Sales of tickets in the high-priced tier can, however, be influenced by discounting in the spot market, but this has a limited impact because of the smaller number of consumers in this tier, particularly as the performance gets closer.
+These findings have significant implications for pricing policies.
+They suggest that price reductions and price discounting are ineffective in selling more low-priced and mid-priced tier tickets.
+In contrast, discounting high-priced tier tickets in the spot market can increase ticket sales.
+To fully evaluate the effectiveness of such a discounting strategy, however, the ticket seller would need to consider both the increase in the number of tickets sold and the decrease in the price per ticket.